dylan-lang/opendylan/documentation/source/news/2013/01/21/dylan-programming-guide.rst

 =======================

 The `Dylan Programming Guide`_ has been updated to use our new documentation format.
-As a result it is now available in `PDF`_ and `ePub`_ formats as well as much improved HTML.
+As a result the HTML is much improved. and it can easily be built in epub and PDF formats as well.

 The Dylan Programming Guide is a great introduction to programming in Dylan and was written by Neil